globalgov/manydata/README.md

 However, the real value of the various ‘many packages’ is that multiple datasets relating to the same phenomenon are presented together.
-`{manydata}` contains flexible methods for consolidating the different datasets in a database into a single dataset.
+`{manydata}` contains flexible methods for consolidating the different datasets in a datacube into a single dataset.
 For example, you could have the rows (observations) from one dataset, but add on some columns (variables) from another dataset.
 Where there are conflicts in the values across the different datasets, there are several ways that these may be resolved.

-The `consolidate()` function facilitates consolidating a set of datasets, or a database, from a ‘many’ package into a single dataset with some combination of the rows and columns.
+The `consolidate()` function facilitates consolidating a set of datasets, or a datacube, from a ‘many’ package into a single dataset with some combination of the rows and columns.
 The function includes separate arguments for rows and columns, as well as for how to resolve conflicts in observations across datasets.
 The key argument indicates